KiCad/kicad-source-mirror/Documentation/development/road-map.md

 This section covers build tools for both the KiCad source as well as the custom dependency builds required to build KiCad.

-## Create Separate Build Dependency Project ## {#depends_prj}
-**Goal:**

-Move the library dependencies and their patches into a separate project to developers to build and install them as required instead of requiring them at build time.
-Give developers the flexibility to build and/or install library dependencies as they see fit.
-Remove them from the KiCad source code to reduce the build footprint.

-**Task:**
-- Create a separate project to build all external dependency libraries that are currently build from source (Boost, OpenSSL, etc).
-- Use CMake to create a package configuration file for each library so the KiCad find package can pull in header paths, library dependencies, compile flags, and link flags to build KiCad.
-- Use CMake find package to pull external dependencies.
-- Remove all build from source dependencies for KiCad source code.

-**Dependencies:**
-- None

-**Status:**
-- In progress.

-## Platform Binary Installers ## {#installers}
-**Goal:**

-Provide quality installers for all supported platforms.

-**Task:**
-- Bring OSX installer up to the level of the Window's and Linux installers.
-- Possible use of CPack to build platform specific installers as long as they are of the same or better quality than the current independent installers.

-**Dependencies**
-- None

-**Status**
-- Completed for both stable release and nightly builds.
-See the [package download page](http://kicad-pcb.org/download/) at the [KiCad Website][ kicad-website].

 # Common Library # {#common_lib}
 This section covers the source code shared between all of the KiCad applications